Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

-Due to the rotational symmetry of the SHE (\ref{eq:HopfSDEPolar}), the stationary density $\rho_\infty$\footnote{Recall that a density $\rho$ is a stationary solution if $\mathcal{K}^* \rho = 0$, where $\mathcal{K}^*$ {\mk denotes the (formal)} adjoint of the Kolmogorov operator $\mathcal{K}$; {\mk see e.g.~\cite[Sect.~2]{Chekroun_al_RP2}.}} for the Fokker-Planck equation dual to the BKE (\ref{eq:HopfBKEPolar}) is independent of $\theta$.
+Due to the rotational symmetry of the SHE~(\ref{eq:HopfSDEPolar}), a stationary density $\rho_\infty$\footnote{ Recall that a density $\rho$ is a stationary solution if $\mathcal{K}^* \rho = 0$, where $\mathcal{K}^*$ {\mk denotes the (formal)} adjoint of the Kolmogorov operator $\mathcal{K}$; {\mk see e.g.~\cite[Sect.~2]{Chekroun_al_RP2}.} } for the Fokker-Planck equation dual to the Kolmogorov equation~\eqref{eq:HopfBKEPolar} has to be independent of $\theta$.
 On the other hand, the radial component of the drift is gradient with potential